Numerical study of Lagrangian velocity structure functions using acceleration statistics and a spatial-temporal perspective: Conclusions

 \section{Conclusions}

 A well-known prediction from the application of classical Kolmogorov theory in the Lagrangian frame is that the second-order velocity structure function should scale linearly (Eq.~\eqref{eq:C0}) over intermediate time lags ($\tau$), at sufficiently high Reynolds number.
-However, this scaling is not well observed, and there is significant uncertainty in whether the scaling constant (called $C_0$) truly approaches universal behavior at asymptotically high Reynolds numbers.
-Particularly, in direct numerical simulations (DNS), the normalized structure function often possesses a local peak (rather than a plateau) which forms after just 5-10 Kolmogorov time scales ($\ktime$) but is subsequently quickly truncated.
-Although, one contributing factor here is that the range of time scales widens more slowly than the range of length scales with increasing Reynolds numbers.
-In this paper, we have used DNS data in forced isotropic turbulence at Taylor-scale Reynolds numbers ($\re$) 140 to 1300 to help improve understanding in this subject, with connections to the statistics of fluid particle acceleration and the effects of particle displacement ($\ell(\tau)$) from a spatial-temporal perspective.
+However, unambiguous evidence showing the associated scaling constant ($C_0$) approaching an asympotic value at high Reynolds number has been difficult to find.
+In particular, in direct numerical simulations (DNS), the normalized structure function often possesses a local peak (rather than a plateau) which forms after just 5-10 Kolmogorov time scales ($\ktime$) but is subsequently quickly truncated.
+Although one contributing factor is that the range of time scales widens more slowly with Reynolds number than the range of length scales, there is a need for improved understanding, including why the scaling range forms so quickly and only lasts for a short amount of time.
+In this paper, we have used DNS data in forced isotropic turbulence at Taylor-scale Reynolds numbers ($\re$) 140 to 1300, with connections to the statistics of fluid particle acceleration and the effects of particle displacement ($\ell(\tau)$) from a spatial-temporal perspective.